FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/profile-tool/Profile Tool.rst

 .. image:: ../../img/Profile-Tool/profil002.png

-2. Enter the search term *Rasterize* in the Processing Toolbox search feature.
+2. Enter the search term Rasterize in the Processing Toolbox search feature.
-   Double click the Saga Rasterized tool.
+   Double click the Saga Rasterize tool.

 .. image:: ../../img/Profile-Tool/profil003.png

-3. Change the dialog box as shown below and click *Run*.
+3. Change the dialog box as shown below and click Run.
    Cell size is the grid element size.
    Fit = cells will ensure that the raster pixels are centered on the grid elements.
    Saga-Rasterize is a good raster generator for FLO-2D data because it builds a raster with hidden null data.